guadalazzo/PlanYourTrip/README.md

 ## Plan your trip

-The app is connected to the localhost json-server it needs a be running local to work

 [https://plantrip-web.netlify.app/](https://plantrip-web.netlify.app/)

 A product searcher, where users will select a Country, City and Date, and then a list of products will be shown based on those search options.